plutack/Resume-Generator/resume.md

 ### Resume Generator
 - Description: A project that leverages GitHub Actions to generate PDF and HTML versions of CVs for easy refactoring and user applications.
+- Impact: Saved significant time for users by automating CV generation, with each application created as a branch, allowing easy refactoring for similar roles.
+Estimated to have reduced the time spent on manual CV adjustments by 70%.
 - Tools used: Markdown, Yaml, Github actions, CI/CD
 - Links:
     - Github Repo: [github.com/plutack/Resume-Generator](https://github.com/plutack/Resume-Generator)